Syllabus

 Tips for Success

-Most students who take 15-110 have no prior programming experience.
+Most students who take 15-110 have no prior computer science experience.
 If you fall into this group, taking your first computer science class will provide great opportunities, but it also may pose great challenges.
 Here are some tips for how to succeed in this course as you learn a new and exciting set of skills and concepts.

 1. Participate.
-You cannot learn how to program passively, by observing someone else; you have to practice.
+You cannot learn how to understand programs passively, by observing someone else; you have to practice.
 While attending lecture, follow along in your own IDE and try modifying the code the instructor writes to see what happens.
 In recitation, actively attempt each problem to the best of your ability before the TA goes over the solution.
 In general, try things out and see what happens!

 2. Start Early.
-Don't wait until the day before the deadline to start an assignment!
+Don't wait until the day before the deadline to start an assignment.
 After each lecture, identify problems on the assignment that you can now attempt, and try to solve them.
 Doing the assignments a bit at a time is much easier than trying to do them all at once.

 3. Embrace Mistakes.
 "Bugs" (mistakes) are a common part of the programming process.
 Even expert programmers commonly produce bugs in their code that they need to fix (you'll see this happen to the instructors a lot!).
 Run your code to check your work often, and treat every bug as an opportunity to learn, not as a dead end.